-- 5.1.1 Students must submit assessments by the deadline published by the Academic Department(s), and present themselves for examinations at the published time and place.
-Full details of the rules and procedures relating to the conduct of written examinations are published in the guidance for the conduct of written examinations. - 5.1.2 Students with a disability may have been granted an assessment reasonable adjustment that allows them to apply for a short term deferral.
+- 5.1.1 Students must submit assessments by the deadline published and present themselves for examinations at the published time and place. - 5.1.2 Students with a disability may have been granted a reasonable adjustment for an assessment.
 The Reasonable Adjustments Support Agreement (RASA) Guidance and Procedures set out the process for applying for a RASA and its implementation.

-- 5.1.3 Students who do not submit an approved Extenuating Circumstances application in respect of an absence from examination or late submission of an assessment (at any time after the deadline notified) will be recorded as having made an attempt and being absent for that element of the assessment.
+- 5.1.3 Students who do not have an approved Extenuating Circumstances application in respect of an absence from examination or late submission of an assessment will be recorded as having made an attempt and being absent for that element of the assessment.
 A mark of zero will be awarded for the assessment and the subsequent attempt will be capped at the relevant pass mark. - 5.1.4 Academic Departments can require students to submit work for assessment in a specific format (for example using an essay template Word document).
-Submitted work which does not conform to these requirements may not be considered for marking.
+Submitted work which does not conform to these requirements may not be considered for marking. - 5.1.5 Students are responsible for ensuring they submit the correct assessment to the correct submission area.
+Where a student has made a genuine error in submitting an assessment, this should be discussed between the student and personal tutor.
+If the student's department determines the error was genuine, and this is identified in sufficient time prior to the relevant programme board, they will report this to the School Hub who will be instructed to reopen the submission area.
+The student will be given 48 hours from the point of the submission area being re-opened to submit the correct assessment to the correct submission area.
+The assessment will be marked with no penalty applied.